 - Introduction to the strategy.
-Conceptual approaches, and documentation of necessity, modern concepts of strategy. - Strategic goals, strategic levels, corporate strategies, competitiveness strategies. - Analysis of the wider-macro of the external environment. - Analysis of the competitive environment of the company, structural analysis of competition, analysis of strategic groups determination of competitive position. - Strategic analysis of the indoor environment resource and competence analysis, "value chain". - Corporate mission-vision, formulation of effective strategic intent. - Porter's general business strategies. - Strategies to achieve a competitive advantage. - Implementation and evaluation of strategy. - Innovation Management.
+Conceptual approaches, and documentation of necessity, modern concepts of strategy. - Strategic goals, strategic levels, corporate strategies, competitiveness strategies. - Analysis of the wider-macro of the external environment. - Analysis of the competitive environment of the company, structural analysis of competition, analysis of strategic groups - determination of competitive position. - Strategic analysis of the indoor environment resource and competence analysis, "value chain". - Corporate mission-vision, formulation of effective strategic intent. - Porter's general business strategies. - Strategies to achieve a competitive advantage. - Implementation and evaluation of strategy. - Innovation Management.

-DELIVERY Face-to-face, Distance learning, etc. Face-to-face, Distance learning Face-to-face, Distance learning USE OF INFORMATION AND COMMUNICATIONS TECHNOLOGY ICT is used for communicating with students and for sharing educational material, mainly through the eclass platform (announcements, lecture Use of ICT in teaching, laboratory education, slides and additional education - communication with students projects and assignments, stuc cises, glossary, multimedia resources - TEACHING METHODS The manner and methods of teaching are Activity Semester workload described in detail.
-Lectures 65 Lectures, seminars, laboratory practice, Essay writing 20 fieldwork, study and analysis of bibliography, tutorials, placements, clinical practice, art Study and analysis of 20 workshop, interactive teaching, educational bibliography 22 visits, project, essay writing, artistic creativity, Unsupervised study 20 etc. The student's study hours for each learning activity are given as well as the hours of non- directed study according to the principles of the ECTS Course total 125 - STUDENT PERFORMANCE EVALUATION (70% of the final grade) EVALOATION Description of the evaluation procedure Essay (written report with oral examination, 30% of final grade) Language of evaluation, methods of evaluation, summative or conclusive, multiple choice questionnaires, short-answer questions, open-ended questions, problem solving, written work, essay/report, oral examination, public presentation, laboratory work, clinical examination of patient, art interpretation, other Specifically-defined evaluation criteria are given, and if and where they are accessible to students.
+DELIVERY Face-to-face, Distance learning, etc. 2 USE OF INFORMATION AND COMMUNICATIONS TECHNOLOGY Use of ICT in teaching, laboratory education, communication with students material, mainly through the e slides and additional education with students and for sharing eclass platform (announcement nal resources, posting and recedents groups, for a, email, exers), as well as via typical email. ts, lecture viving TEACHING METHODS Activity Semester workload The manner and methods of teaching are Lectures 65 described in detail.
+Lectures, seminars, laboratory practice, Essay writing 20 fieldwork, study and analysis of bibliography, tutorials, placements, clinical practice, art Study and analysis of bibliography 20 workshop, interactive teaching, educational visits, project, essay writing, artistic creativity, etc. Unsupervised study 20 The student's study hours for each learning activity are given as well as the hours of non- directed study according to the principles of the ECTS Course total 125 STUDENT PERFORMANCE EVALUATION Description of the evaluation procedure (70% of the final grade) with oral examination, 30% of final grade) Language of evaluation, methods of evaluation, summative or conclusive, multiple choice questionnaires, short-answer questions, open-ended questions, problem solving, written work, essay/report, oral examination, public presentation, laboratory work, clinical examination of patient, art interpretation, other Specifically-defined evaluation criteria are given, and if and where they are accessible to students.

-- Books and relevant articles:
+- E-class notes. - Books and relevant articles: